j0lle/gpu-screen-recorder-selector/README.md

 ## Runtime dependencies
 * libglvnd (which provides libgl, libglx and libegl) is needed.
 Your system needs to support at least OpenGL ES 3.0 (released in 2012)
+* libturbojpeg (aka libjpeg-turbo) is needed when capturing camera with mjpeg pixel format option

 There are also additional dependencies needed at runtime depending on your GPU vendor: